virtual-labs/exp-tensile-strength-dei/experiment/procedure.md

 28 days        	   ±12 h

 Till that time specimens are remained in storage water tank.
-2. Before testing the specimen, wipe each briquet to a surface-dry condition, and remove any loose sand grains or incrustations from the surfaces
+2. Before testing the specimen, wipe each briquet to a surface-dry condition, and remove any loose sand grains or incrustations from the surfaces.
-3. Place the specimen carefullyaligning  it along clips and start testing machine to apply load continuously at the rate of 3.5KN/min.
+3. Place the specimen carefully aligning it along clips and start testing machine to apply load continuously at the rate of 3.5KN/min.
-4. Record the total maximum load at which briquette failed
+4. Record the total maximum load at which briquette failed.

 ##### OBSERVATION
 1. The average of results will be taken as tensile strength of that batch except for that result which differs by more than 15% of the average value.